bkfox/datapick/README.md

 # datapick
-Retrieve and manipulate data based on YAML description file
+Retrieve and manipulate data based on YAML description file.